How Kindergarten Makes Great Digital Marketers

 Rule 3: Sometimes It’s Necessary to Take a Nap

 At this point, I’m sure we’ve all been bombarded by incessant email campaigns, retargeting advertisements, or social media posts.
 While I really do like the businesses I follow, I do not necessarily love all their constant advertising and self-promotion.
 I want content that speaks to me personally.
-And of course I don’t mind the occasional promotions, but sometimes these brands just need to take a nap.
+And of course, I don’t mind the occasional promotions, but sometimes these brands just need to take a nap.
 Keep that in mind for your advertising, blogging, and social posting.
 Sometimes it can be overkill, so be careful to take a break from the same old promotions or self shout-outs.

 Rule 4: Color In Between the Lines (but make the colors your own)

-OK, so it took me awhile to actually grasp this rule in my younger days.
+OK, so it took me a while to actually grasp this rule in my younger days.
 What can I say?
 I wasn’t one much for rules or boundaries at the time.
 In kindergarten I even had my parents convinced that feeding me ice cream sandwiches for breakfast was far more convenient than cereal.
 But these days I love rules because they provide a good structure.
-I definitely couldn’t draw a picture as good as my coloring books, but I could make them pretty with color!
-Same holds true in digital marketing campaigns and digital marketers.
+I definitely couldn’t draw a picture as well as my coloring books, but I could make them pretty with color!
+The same holds true in digital marketing campaigns and digital marketers.
 First, it’s important to follow the rules and best practices, there are reasons these rules exist.
 But – and this is a large but – it is also important to make the colors your own.
 Use your brand voice, use your creativity, and most importantly, STAND OUT!